Functional layouts with 3D models to download and useful planning tips: here’s the guide for architects to designing a modern living room

 The fourth layout solution distributes the whole space around a fireplace.

 The fireplace wall is designed at the center of the rectangular floor plan and divides the living room into two areas: the dining area on one side and the relaxation area on the other.
-In addition, the sofas face the fireplace wall where the TV is also mounted.
+In addition, the sofas faces the fireplace wall where the TV is also mounted.
 The choice of the double-sided fireplace model brings significant advantages:

 - it separates environments in a creative way